 We again plan to host international and national invited speakers, researchers, representatives of governmental bodies and private sector.
 The participants will share the recent researches and developments of the science and technology about solar energy and solar PV, contributing to the development of the related R/D and infrastructure, and in the meantime establishing a fruitful platform of national and international collaborations.

-We take this opportunity to thank sincerely in advance of PVCon2020 to all the participants, to the governmental and private sector representatives, to national and international governmental and private organizations supporting us, and to state my best wishes for the success of the second conference like the first one.
+We take this opportunity to thank sincerely in advance of PVCon2020 to all the participants, to the governmental and private sector representatives, to national and international governmental and private organizations supporting us, and to state our best wishes for the success of the second conference like the first one.

 With our kind regards,